hardmanko/ofxCX/docs/mainpage.md

 The best way to get an overview of how CX works is to look at the \ref examplesAndTutorials.

-+ To learn about presenting visual stimuli, go to the \ref video page or see the renderingTest or animation examples or the N-Back or change detection example experiments.
++ To learn about presenting visual stimuli, go to the \ref video page or see the renderingTest or animation examples or the nBack or changeDetection example experiments.
 + To learn about playing, recording, and generating sounds, go to the \ref sound page or see the soundObject or modularSynth examples.
 + To learn how to store and output experiment data, see the \ref dataManagement page or see the dataFrame example.
 + To learn about random number generation, see the \ref randomNumberGeneration page.